dubiZA/ndp_cap_casting/README.md

 # Run the app
 flask run
 ```
 NOTE: This API requires authentication, but does not provide a mechanism to sign up for an account.
-You will need to update the auth0 details in auth.py to provide your own tokens to the API.
+You will need to use the tokens provided.
+See Authentication and Authorization Details section below.

 # API Reference